Levan Machavariani

 Levan Machavariani (ლევან მაჭავარიანი) (born December 5, 1986) is a Georgian politician.
 Member of the 10th and 11th Parliament of Georgia with party list, election block: "Georgian dream — democratic Georgia".
 Deputy Chairman of the parliamentary faction "Georgian Dream".

 Biography

 Education

 In 2007, he graduated from Caucasus University, Faculty of Business Administration, majoring in finance.
 In 2010, George Washington Free University master's program, majoring in project management.

-Business career

-Between 2005 - 2009, he was the Project Manager of "Bagebi City Group" LLC.
-In 2010 - 2011, he was the Credit Manager of “TBC Leasing”.
-In 2011 - 2012, he was the Head of the Analytics and Budgeting Department of "Diplomat Georgia".
-In 2014 - 2015, he was the Financial Manager of "Carrefour" hypermarket.
-In 2015 - 2015, he was the Deputy General Director of "Goodwill" hypermarket.

-From 2015 to 2020, he was the Founder and Managing Partner of "Domson's Engineering".
-In 2015 - 2021, he was the Founder of "Setanta Georgia" LLC.

 Political career

 From 2012 to 2017, he was a member of the Saburtalo district organization of "Georgian Dream".
 In 2017-2021, he was the Head of Supporters’ Coordination Division of "Georgian Dream".
 2021 - until now, he is the Deputy Regional Secretary/Head of Tbilisi of "Georgian Dream".